-In this study, we have also obtained a sample of 8,022 pCGs, which have not been discussed yet.
+In this study, we have also obtained a sample of 8,022 pCGs that have not been discussed yet.
 We show the redshift distributions of cCGs and pCGs as hatched and shaded histograms in Figure~\ref{fig:zcp} respectively.
 For clarity, we show the number ratio of pCGs to cCGs as the green curve in Figure ~\ref{fig:zcp}.
-This ratio shows a minimum at $z \sim 0.05$, and increases steeply and slowly towards the low and high redshift ends.
-This trend is to be expected: the nearby pCGs have larger radius and are more likely to be contaminated by the background galaxies chance to be lied within 3$\theta_{G}$; while for distant CGs, their angular radii are averagely smaller, where the fiber collision effect becomes more significant and makes cCGs less complete.
+This ratio shows a minimum at $z \sim 0.05$, and increases steeply and slowly toward the low and high redshift ends.
+This trend is to be expected: the nearby pCGs have larger radius and are more likely to be contaminated by the background galaxies' chance to be lie within 3$\theta_{G}$; while for distant CGs, their angular radii are smaller on average, where the fiber collision effect becomes more significant and makes cCGs less complete.

-We also have measured $\sigma_{\text{LOS}}$ for pCGs, where the member galaxies without spectroscopic redshifts are simply masked.
-Since not all pCGs fulfil with the criteria of cCGs, we would expect that $\sigma_{\text{LOS}}$ of pCGS would be biased from that of cCGs.
-We show such a plot in Fig.\ref{fig:psep}, where the average $\sigma_{\text{LOS}}$ of N=3 cCGs, Case 1 pCGs and Case 2 pCGs are plotted as function of redshift.
+We have also measured $\sigma_{\text{LOS}}$ for pCGs, where the member galaxies without spectroscopic redshifts are simply masked.
+Since not all pCGs fulfill with the criteria of cCGs, we would expect that $\sigma_{\text{LOS}}$ of pCGS would be biased from that of cCGs.
+We show such a plot in Fig.\ref{fig:psep}, where the average $\sigma_{\text{LOS}}$ of $N = 3$ cCGs, Case 1 pCGs and Case 2 pCGs are plotted as functions of redshift.
 As expected, because of the interloper effect, at a given redshift, Case 1 pCGs have lower $\sigma_{\text{LOS}}$ while Case 2 pCGs have larger $\sigma_{\text{LOS}}$ than cCGs.

-Ideally, if the redshift measurements of the SDSS MSGs would be compete in future, all our CG candidates, i.e. pCGs, could be re-determined as either real CGs (i.e. cCGs) or contaminators.
+Ideally, if the redshift measurements of the SDSS MSGs are completed in the future, all our CG candidates, i.e. pCGs, could be redetermined as either real CGs (i.e. cCGs) or contaminators.
 Therefore, it is informative to have a estimation on the fraction of pCGs that could be identified as cCGs.
-To do that, we mask all the redshifts taken from LAMOST spectral survey and make the same CG identification flow chart again.
+To do that, we mask all the redshifts taken from the LAMOST spectral survey and make the same CG identification flow chart again.
 In this case, we obtain 1770 additional pCGs.
 Among them, 1010 are now identified as cCGs using LAMOST redshifts.
-Taking this fraction of pCGs being cCGs ($50\%-60\%$, see also\citealt{2008MNRAS.387.1281M}), we estimate there are about $\sim 5000$ genuine CGs in our pCG catalogue.
+Taking the fraction of pCGs that are cCGs ($50\%-60\%$, see also\citealt{2008MNRAS.387.1281M}), we estimate there are about $\sim 5000$ genuine CGs in our pCG catalog.